colinsauze/SCW-tutorial/_episodes/04-running-jobs.md

 # Working with the scheduler

-The scheduler is responsible for listening to your job requests, then finding the proper compute node that meets your job's resource requirements -- RAM, number of cores, time, etc --.
-It dispatches the job to a compute node, collects info about the completed work, and stores information about your job.
+The scheduler is responsible for listening to your job requests, then finding the proper compute node that meets your job's resource requirements -- RAM, number of cores, time, etc. It dispatches the job to a compute node, collects info about the completed work, and stores information about your job.
 If you've asked it to do so, it will even notify you about the status of your job (e.g. begin, end, fail, etc).

 ## Running interactive jobs